 Here, it’s important to decipher between Google crawling and Google indexing.
-Following a search crawl, Google then adds the most successful webpages to that particular search – this is called Google indexing.
+Following a search crawl, Google then adds the most successful web pages to that particular search.
+This is called Google indexing.

-Why Index Bloat is an Issue
+Why is index bloat an issue?

 Index bloat is a regular SEO issue for websites.
 When a site has index bloat, search engines are unable to identify which pages are most relevant.

 As a major result, a single product category may have thousands of variations.
 This sometimes causes duplicate content.
 What this means is that both your meta info and page content are not unique.
 As such, Google is most likely targeting the wrong pages.
 Here, this index bloat is known to prompt a noteworthy decrease in the overall return on investment (ROI).
 Moreover, it can affect site traffic, conversions, and especially, rankings.